 There are a wide range of factors that will influence the search engine ranking of your WordPress website.
-Along with the obvious things like adding better content and building backlinks to your site, one of the best things that you can do to improve your search position is improve your site’s speed.
+Along with the obvious things like adding better content and building backlinks to your site, one of the best things you can do to improve your search position is to improve your site’s speed.

 Fortunately, there are plenty of different ways to improve the speed of your WordPress website design, especially if you know a little bit about coding and web development.
-Here are five of our favourite:
+Here are five of our favorites:

-- Use less plugins
+- Use fewer plugins

-- Optimise your images and videos
+- Optimize your images and videos.

 Loading images and videos can take a long time, especially if your site is heavy on visual content.
-It’s important to make sure that you optimise your visual content before you upload it to your website, otherwise your site load speed will be compromised.
+It’s important to make sure that you optimise your visual content before you upload it to your website, otherwise, your site load speed will be compromised.

-- Use a caching plugin
+- Use a caching plugin.

-- Find a better hosting provider
+- Find a better hosting provider.

 It’s usually a good idea to avoid the cheapest hosting providers where possible.
 Even though they might claim to provide premium service and optimal load times, the simple truth is that they usually can’t keep up during peak traffic times.
 They often suffer a lot of downtime as well.
-Instead, do some research and try to choose a hosting provider with a good reputation and who will allocate a specified number of resources to your website.
+Instead, research and try to choose a hosting provider with a good reputation and who will allocate a specified number of resources to your website.

 There are many ways to speed up your WordPress website.
 A few of the most common are outlined above, but this is by no means an exhaustive list.
 Do your own research and speak to an experienced web developer if you need more advice.